google/ksp/README.md

 API that leverages the power of Kotlin while keeping the learning curve at a minimum.
 Compared to KAPT, annotation processors that use KSP can run 25% faster.

+Here are more details on [why considering KSP](/docs/why-ksp.md) over other alternatives.

 ## Overview

 The KSP API processes Kotlin programs idiomatically.
 KSP understands